devcontainers/spec/proposals/devcontainer-templates-distribution.md

 # Distribution and Discovery of Dev Container Templates

-**TL;DR Check out the [quick start repository](https://github.com/devcontainers/template-starter) to get going on distributing your own Dev Container Templates.**
+**TL;DR Check out the [quick start repository](https://github.com/devcontainers/template-starter) to get started on distributing your own Dev Container Templates.**

 This specification defines a pattern where community members and organizations can author and self-publish [Dev Container Templates](./devcontainer-templates.md).